 If you have cancer now or have had cancer, you may need an additional primary COVID-19 vaccine dose beyond what is recommended for the general public, as well as a second booster shot.
 If you initially received the Pfizer-BioNTech (Comirnaty®) vaccine or Moderna (Spikevax™) vaccine, this means you may need up to 5 total doses.
 If you initially received the Johnson & Johnson/Janssen (J&J) vaccine, this means you may need up to 4 total doses.
 Learn about how many total doses of the vaccine you should receive if you’ve had cancer.

 - If you need to schedule your first dose of the COVID-19 vaccine at MSK, you can schedule it using this online tool.

 - If you are eligible for an additional shot or a booster shot, you can use this online tool to schedule it at MSK.

-- To schedule a COVID-19 vaccination for a child or adolescent ages 5 to 17, please contact the child’s primary MSK provider.
+- To schedule a COVID-19 vaccination for a child or adolescent ages 6 months to 17 years old, please contact the child’s primary MSK provider.